sylhare/sylhare.github.io/_posts/2021/2021-01-28-Simplified-big-o.md

 Nowadays, Big O is mostly used to describe as tightly as possible the algorithm.

-There's an infinite number of Big O notation, and you need to understand the concept to grasp it fully.
+There's an infinite number of Big O notations, and you need to understand the concept to grasp it fully.
-However, there are some notation that you'll see more often than others.
+However, there are some notations that you'll see more often than others.
 Here is what to consider:
  - $$1$$ usually means it's a constant time
- - $$N$$ in the notation usually mean the number of element (like in an array)
+ - $$N$$ in the notation usually means the number of elements (like in an array)
  - We consider the notation in terms of "power" ($$2N$$ is considered equal as $$N$$ but is faster than $${N}^{2}$$ and slower than $${\mathrm{log}}\left(N\right)$$)
- - Any other letter, means there's two operation with different size (like on will be $$A$$, and the other $$B$$)
+ - Any other letter, means there are two operations with different size (like on will be $$A$$, and the other $$B$$)

-So let's review the main ones in example.
+So let's review the main ones.

 ## Examples